EMBRYOPSIDA Pirani & Prado

 The apex of the nucellus in some Atherospermataceae, and perhaps also in Siparunaceae and Calycanthaceae, is exposed (Endress & Igersheim 1997).
 Little is known of obturator presence in the order, and of many other embryological details, although Endress (1972a) suggests there is considerable variation, some of which may link nicely with phylogeny.

 Phylogeny.
 Calycanthaceae are sister to other members of the clade in just about all studies, but some other interfamily relationships remain unclear.
-[Siparunaceae [Gomortegaceae + Atherospermataceae]] form a moderately-supported clade, relationships between the last two being supported strongly in D. Soltis et al. (2000, 2011; see also Massoni et al. 2014), although Glossocalyx was weakly supported as sister to all Lauralales bar Calycanthaceae in Massoni et al. (2015: add. file 2).
+[Siparunaceae [Gomortegaceae + Atherospermataceae]] form a moderately-supported clade, relationships between the last two being supported strongly in D. Soltis et al. (2000, 2011; see also Massoni et al. 2014), although Glossocalyx was weakly supported as sister to all Laurales bar Calycanthaceae in Massoni et al. (2015a: add. file 2).
 [Monimiaceae + Lauraceae + Hernandiaceae] form another clade.
-Although sister-group relationships between Lauraceae and Hernandiaceae had no support (D. Soltis et al. 2000), in a morphological study the clade [Hernandiaceae + Lauraceae] has strong support (Doyle & Endress 2000, see also Renner & Chanderbali 2000).
-However, the comprehensive molecular study of Massoni et al. (2014, 2015) found some support for the clade [Monimiaceae + Lauraceae]; Tank et al. (2015: Table S2, 91.1 m.y., Laur.
-93) found a [Hernandiaceae + Monimiaceae] clade, and that clade was strongly supported in analyses by H.-T. Li et al. (2019).
+Although the clade [Lauraceae + Hernandiaceae] had no support in a molecular analysis (D. Soltis et al. 2000), in a morphological study that clade had strong support (Doyle & Endress 2000, see also Renner & Chanderbali 2000).
+The comprehensive molecular studies of Massoni et al. (2014, 2015a) found some support for the clade [Monimiaceae + Lauraceae], however, Tank et al. (2015) found a [Hernandiaceae + Monimiaceae] clade, and that clade was strongly supported in analyses by H.-T. Li et al. (2019).
 The [Monimiaceae + Lauraceae + Hernandiaceae] clade is one of the few cases where there seems to be persistent disagreement between relationships suggested by morphology and those suggested by molecules (Renner & Chanderbali 2000).
 In the past (pre v.2019) I have followed morphology (see also Renner et al. 1997 and Renner 1998, 1999, esp.
 2005a), but here the topology of the PPA tree (H.-T. Li et al. 2019) is followed.

 Classification.
 The contents of Cronquist's (1981) Laurales and Takhtajan's (1997) Lauranae are largely the same as Laurales as they are circumscribed here.